eekcoopuw/jobmon/docsource/advanced_usage.rst

    a result of an adverse cluster event)
 #.
 Re-attempt a set of Tasks that may have ERROR'd out in the middle (assuming you
    identified and fixed the source of the error)
 #.
-Set stderr, stdout, working_dir, and project qsub arguments from the top level
+Set stderr, stdout, working_dir, and project sbatch arguments from the top level

 When a workflow is resumed, Jobmon examines  it from the beginning and skips over any tasks that are already Done.
 It will restart jobs that were in Error (maybe you fixed